 A digital audio workstation (DAW) is an application that allows the user to record, edit and mix sound files.
 The phrase “digital audio workstation” can also refer more specifically to DAW software running on personal computers instead of hardware-based mixing consoles or other standalone devices.

 Now, as technology continues to develop, we have mobile DAWs.
-Here are some excellent options that have amp simulators built-in.
+Here are some excellent options with amp simulators built in.

 GarageBand (Apple)

-GarageBand has a wide variety of amps, cabinets, and pedals available, as well as a ton of presets.
+GarageBand offers a wide variety of amps, cabinets, and pedals, as well as a ton of presets.
 You can also add recording effects like reverb and delay.

 Apple: https://apps.apple.com/us/app/garageband/id408709785?ls=1&v0=www-us-ios-garageband-app-garageband